 - Owner-operators tell brokers where they are and where they want to go.

-- Brokers post the loads they have available from shippers and find owner-operators.
+- Brokers post the loads they have from shippers and find owner-operators.

 - Shippers save time and earn more money when their goods are transported efficiently.

-All parties are able to use data provided to protect their businesses and make informed decisions.
+All parties can use this info to protect their businesses and make informed decisions.
 It’s a win-win-win for everyone involved.

 Could your business benefit from a load board?

-Are you a small carrier, broker or shipper?
-If you are not yet using a load board, it may be something to consider if you are looking to grow your business.
+Are you an independent carrier, broker, or shipper?
+If you aren’t using a load board, it’s worth considering if you’re looking to grow your trucking business.

-Truckstop.com’s Load Board Pro version gives you VIP access to real-time data so you can be more efficient and profitable.
+Truckstop Load Board Pro gives you access to real-time data so you can be more efficient and profitable.
 Sign up today or contact us for a demo.